WingsDao/wings-light-bridge/README.md

 **Important:** `_amount` should be the same as the currency which was used in forecasting question.
 If you have collected funds in USD, pass USD collected amount (padded to 18 decimals) as `_amount` argument and its translated amount in ETH as `_ethAmount` argument.

+**NOTE:** Every call to this method will override the previous values.

 ### calculateRewards

 Communicates with `CrowdsaleController` (aka `IWingsController`) and calculates rewards.